 House approves $19.1B disaster aid bill blocked three times by Republicans

-The House of Representatives approved a $19.1 disaster relief bill Monday, sending the measure to President Trump after conservative Republican lawmakers blocked three separate attempts to pass the bill by a voice vote last week.
+The House of Representatives approved a $19.1 disaster relief bill Monday, sending the measure to President Trump after conservative Republican lawmakers had blocked three separate attempts to pass the bill by a voice vote last week.

 The bill was passed by a vote of 354-58, with 132 Republicans -- many from districts hit by hurricanes, floods, tornadoes and fires in recent months -- joining 222 Democrats to support the measure.
 All 58 'no' votes came from GOP lawmakers.